Quantum-Accelerated Solution of Nonlinear Equations from Variational Principles: Introduction

-Quantum acceleration algorithms can be broadly categorized along two axes: equilibrium vs. dynamical analysis, and linear vs. nonlinear systems.
-For linear equilibrium problems, a variety of quantum linear system solvers (QLSAs) have been developed, including the HHL algorithm\cite{harrow2009quantum}, quantum singular value transformation (QSVT)\cite{gilyen2019quantum}, and adiabatic methods\cite{costa2022optimal,subacsi2019quantum}.
-These have been applied to systems arising from finite element discretizations\cite{montanaro2016quantum} and electromagnetic simulations\cite{sinha2010quantum}.
-To address scaling issues related to large condition numbers, quantum preconditioning techniques have been introduced, as demonstrated by Clader et al\cite{clader2013preconditioned}.
-For linear dynamical systems, both QLSA-based\cite{berry2017quantum,berry2014high} and Hamiltonian simulation (HS)-based\cite{engel2019quantum,novikau2022quantum,miyamoto2024quantum,costa2019quantum,suau2021practical} approaches have been proposed.
-Babbush et al. demonstrated exponential quantum advantage in simulating large-scale coupled oscillator systems via HS\cite{babbush2023exponential}.
-Moreover, several studies have extended HS to non-unitary dynamics using techniques such as unitary dilation\cite{gonzalez2023efficient}, warped phase transformations\cite{jin2022quantum}, and linear combination of unitaries\cite{an2023linear,an2023quantum}.
+Quantum acceleration algorithms can be broadly categorized into two axes: equilibrium versus dynamical analysis, and linear versus nonlinear systems.
+For linear equilibrium problems, various quantum linear system algorithms (QLSAs) have been developed, including the Harrow—Hassidim--Lloyd (HHL) algorithm \cite{harrow2009quantum}, quantum singular value transformation (QSVT) \cite{gilyen2019quantum}, and adiabatic methods \cite{costa2022optimal,subacsi2019quantum}.
+These methods have been applied to systems resulting from finite element discretizations \cite{montanaro2016quantum} and electromagnetic simulations\cite{sinha2010quantum}.
+To address scaling issues related to large condition numbers, quantum preconditioning techniques have been introduced, as demonstrated by Clader et al. \cite{clader2013preconditioned}.
+For linear dynamical systems, both QLSA-based \cite{berry2017quantum,berry2014high} and Hamiltonian simulation (HS)-based \cite{engel2019quantum,novikau2022quantum,miyamoto2024quantum,costa2019quantum,suau2021practical} approaches have been proposed.
+Babbush et al. demonstrated an exponential quantum advantage in simulating large-scale coupled oscillator systems using HSs \cite{babbush2023exponential}.
+Moreover, several studies have extended HSs to non-unitary dynamics using techniques such as unitary dilation \cite{gonzalez2023efficient}, warped phase transformations \cite{jin2022quantum}, and linear combination of unitaries \cite{an2023linear,an2023quantum}.
 Rau and Wendell earlier embedded dissipative density-matrix dynamics into a higher-dimensional Liouville--Bloch equation for unitary-integration schemes \cite{PhysRevLett.89.220405}.